megseekosh/Categorize_app_v2/README.md

 # Categorize_app

 GUI to chop, categorize, and annotate audio clips from daylong recordings.
 This version annotates ambient language characteristics like language spoken (for bilingual environments), child-directed speech, and speaker category.
-However, the application is easily modifiable for any annotation needs.
+However, the application is easily modifiable for any annotation categories.

 ## What's what in this repo